flet-dev/website/docs/controls/text.md

 ### `url`

 The URL to open when the span is clicked.
-If registered, `on_click` event is fired after redirect.
+If registered, `on_click` event is fired after that.

 ### `url_target`